hanimao/jenkins-project/README.md

 Name: AWS_ACCOUNT_ID
 Value:(Your actual AWS ID).
 Click Save.
-- Make sure in your Jenkinsfile: Make sure you refer to it as env.AWS_ACCOUNT_ID.
+- Make sure in your Jenkinsfile: Make sure you refer to it as env.AWS_ACCOUNT_ID